-As part of the proposed settlement, Dow would complete this project under Trustee oversight.
-The Saginaw River Mouth Boating Access Site Expansion would be located north of Bay City, Michigan, in Bangor Township, near the mouth of the Saginaw River at the existing Saginaw River Mouth Boating Access Site at the end of Shady Shore Road (Figure 13).
-Under the proposed settlement, Dow would expand the number of boat ramps, including accompanying docks, at the launch from 5 to 8 and add 50 or more parking spaces where at least 25 of those parking spaces will accommodate vehicles with trailers (Figure 14).
-To make this possible, Dow would also transfer land that it owns adjacent to the current boat launch parking area to the State of Michigan to accommodate some of the additional parking spaces.
+Following approval of the Consent Decree, Dow will complete this project under Trustee oversight.
+The Saginaw River Mouth Boating Access Site Expansion will be located north of Bay City, Michigan, in Bangor Township, near the mouth of the Saginaw River at the existing Saginaw River Mouth Boating Access Site at the end of Shady Shore Road (Figure 13).
+Dow will expand the number of boat ramps, including accompanying docks, at the launch from 5 to 8 and add 50 or more parking spaces where at least 25 of those parking spaces will accommodate vehicles with trailers (Figure 14).
+To make this possible, Dow will also transfer land that it owns adjacent to the current boat launch parking area to the State of Michigan to accommodate some of the additional parking spaces.
 Expansion of the number of boat ramps will require soil excavation and some dredging of Saginaw River sediments.

-Dow would be responsible for monitoring the adequacy of the construction for two years following its completion.
-MDNR would continue to own and operate the boat launch area for public access to Saginaw River and Bay.
+Dow will be responsible for monitoring the adequacy of the construction for two years following its completion.
+MDNR will continue to own and operate the boat launch area for public access to Saginaw River and Bay.

-10 Figure provided by Dow.
+&lt;sup>10 Figure provided by Dow.
 BaySail and Lighthouse projects are described in section 4.5